How to Choose College Housing That's Best for You

 The USF Living Learning Communities (LLC) approach to housing builds communities of like-minded students.
 LLCs at USF are grouped by major and by interest.
 This allows you to “connect with faculty and staff right in your residence hall, and enjoy experiences designed especially for you.”

 LLCs by Major at USF

-The LLC options by major at USF are Bulls Business, Education, Engineering, Honors, Pre-Nursing, Provost’s Scholars Program, Rising Health Professionals, STEM Academy, and Zimmerman Advertising Program.
+The LLC options by major at USF are Bulls Business, College of Nursing, COPH Bulls in Health, Education, Engineering, Judy Genshaft Honors College, Provost’s Scholars Program, Rising Health Professionals, Women A.R.E (Advanced and Rising in Engineering), and Zimmerman Advertising Program.

 LLCs by Interest at USF

 By interest, LLC housing options at USF are ROTC and Stonewall Suites (LGBTQ+).